 6 There are no wrinkles or big creases on the outer/inner layer of the bra.

-7 The underwire adequately cover the breasts from below.
+7 The underwire adequately covers the breasts from below.
 It is not squeezing the breast because it is too narrow nor is it poking under the armpits because it is too wide

 8 The straps are not slipping down all the time down your shoulders because they are too loose nor are they making angry red marks on your shoulders because they are too tight